About Our Camps

 Camp Values

-- Safety - we value the emotional, physical, and mental safety of all children who attend our camps.
+• Safety - we value the emotional, physical, and mental safety of all children who attend our camps.
+Please see our Centre for Continuing Education Student Conduct Policy for more information.

-For in-person camps, a list of approved sign-in/sign-out family members and family friends will be submitted by families through an online questionnaire in your child's CCE Community classroom.
-If your children are in multiple camps you will have to submit this questionnaire for each child, as our instructors and assistants will only have access to the surveys in the online classrooms they are teaching.
-Sorry for any inconvenience.
+For in-person camps, a list of approved sign-in/sign-out family members and family friends will be submitted by families through an online questionnaire in your child's UR Community classroom.

 If you have not received your child's login credentials or forgot your child's username, please contact our Student & Instructor Services Non-Credit Office.